 Stage 3: On and after Election Day, data for all requested and cast absentee-by-mail and one-stop ballots are included in the file.
 This includes detailed data for absentee-by-mail ballots that have not been returned.

-In 2019, the General Assembly, in Session Law 2019-239, amended subsection (c) of N.C.G.S. § 163-228 to make the absentee request register confidential and not a public record until Election Day.
+In 2019, the General Assembly, in Session Law 2019-239, amended subsection (c) of Register of absentee requests, applications, and ballots issued; a public record.
+N.C.G.S. § 163-228 to make the absentee request register confidential and not a public record until Election Day.
 As a result, detailed absentee-by-mail ballot information is no longer reported until the ballot is returned or until polls open on Election Day.

 Beginning with the 2020 general election, you may view absentee ballot request counts using the Absentee Request Demographic Stats files.